Resume Writing

 Why Your Cover Letter Matters More Than Your Resume

-• Journeyman license — check
+• Journeyman license — every applicant has one

-• 5 years experience — check
+• 5 years experience — so do 40 other guys

-• Backflow certification — check
+• Backflow certification — table stakes

 • You work fast — and you respect the budget

-• You show up on time — the #1 complaint in the trades is no-shows
+• You show up on time — the #1 complaint in the trades is no-shows and late arrivals

 3 Plumber Cover Letter Templates That Work